-The Dual Enrollment program offers students the opportunity to earn college credit and high school credit at the same time.
-Qualified students of the Bartow, Cherokee, Cobb, Gilmer, Paulding and Pickens county systems and area city school systems earn post-secondary and high school credit while concurrently enrolled in a high school class.
-Dual enrollment allows students to experience post-secondary courses, facilitating a smooth transition as they graduate from high school and continue their education in college.
-Please contact the Office of Admissions at Chattahoochee Technical College for further information.
+The Dual Enrollment programs offered at CTC allow students the opportunity to earn college credit and high school credit at the same time.
+Qualified students of the Bartow, Cherokee, Cartersville, Cobb, Gilmer, Marietta, Paulding and Pickens city and county systems earn post-secondary and high school credit while concurrently enrolled in a high school class.
+CTC offers three different Dual Enrollment programs: Accel - academic courses, HOPE Grant - technical courses, Move on When Ready (MOWR) - can be either technical and/or academic courses.
+Dual Enrollment programs allow students to experience post-secondary courses, facilitating a smooth transition as they graduate from high school and continue their education in college.